bioinformatics-ca/IDE_2021/integrated_assignment/int_assignment.md

 Here, you will use a tool called `ABRicate` to search for the presence of plasmids, AMR genes and virulence factors (VF).
 You will need to search against three different nucleotide databases that contain reference sequences of curated elements.
 Once you have identified the genetic elements carried by the bacterial genomes, you will generate heatmaps to visualize the results and identify any correlations amongst within-outbreak strains and between-outbreak strains.

 #### How to run `ABRicate`:
-* Activate the ‘abricate’ conda environment
+* Activate the `abricate` conda environment
-* Example ABRicate usage: abricate --db db_name contigs.fa > report.tab
+* Example ABRicate usage: `abricate --db db_name contigs.fa > report.tab`
 * The main parameter, `--db` specifies which database you would like to search against.
 There are different databases for different genetic elements.
-You can find the list of pre-downloaded sequence databases by executing: abricate --list
+You can find the list of pre-downloaded sequence databases by executing: `abricate --list`
 * To search for AMR genes, virulence factors, and plasmids, the database names are `card`, `vfdb`, and `plasmidfinder`, respectively
-* Once you have generated the required ABRicate outputs for all Salmonella genomes, combine the results of all genomes by executing:
+* Once you have generated the required ABRicate outputs for all *Salmonella* genomes, combine the results of all genomes by executing:
 ```bash
 abricate --summary /path/to/amr_results_dir/*.tab > amr_summary.tab
 ```